folio-org/stripes/doc/dev-guide.md

 #### The discovery structure

 At startup time, Stripes probes its Okapi instance to discover what modules it is providing access to, and what interfaces they provide.
 The resulting information is made available as an object in the Stripes module, accessible as `stripes.discovery`.
-It contains two elements:
+It contains three elements:

+* `version` contains the version number of Okapi itself.

 * `modules` is a map whose keys are module identifiers such as `inventory-storage`, with corresponding values that are human-readable names such as "Inventory Storage Module".